 The Levy Library supports the education, research, and clinical information needs of the Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai.
 The Library offers an extensive collection of biomedical databases, e-journals, e-books, and print resources, and it serves as a resource on information retrieval, information management and scholarly communication issues.
-Interns may visit the Levy Library in person on the 10th and 11th floors of the Annenberg Building, or access the Library's digital resources through the system-wide Intranet.
+Interns may visit the Levy Library in person on the 10th and 11th floors of the Annenberg Building, on Mount Sinai's east side campus, or access the Library's digital resources through the system-wide Intranet.